tjacobko/SecretSanta/README.md

 - Column 2: **Last Name**
 - Column 3: **Wish List**
 - Column 4: **Phone Number**

 Additionally, all rows below the last row with information must be deleted.

 Here is an example of a properly formatted worksheet:
 ![SecretSanta_worksheet](https://user-images.githubusercontent.com/56098325/149064533-5a772b79-753f-4c35-859e-60521d00ecf8.png)

+#### Notes
+When setting up and using the program, one may be wary of some of the following notes:
+- The algorithm will only work properly if the number of members for each family is less than or equal to half of the total number of participants
+  - If a family has total members greater than half of the number of participants, then at least one person in this family will have to be assigned someone within their own family, which breaks Rule 1
+- It is advised to wait at least a minute before running the program consecutively
+  - This is due to a limit on consecutive calls to Google Sheets